sgaul/reviewversion/index.md

 ---
 ## Key themes

-1. 'We are a region'
+1. We are a region
 2. Concentration of poverty in Hartford
 3. Suburbanization of poverty
-4. Aging population and workforce
+4. Globally connected region
-5. Globally connected region
+5. Aging population and workforce
 6. Achievement gap and talent pipeline
 7. Creating opportunity in communities throughout the region